Is Discworld a series or standalone books?

 Best for: readers who like folklore, fairy tale themes, and sharp character work.

-You can also start with Equal Rites, but many readers prefer Wyrd Sisters as the smoother entry.
+You can also start with Equal Rites, but many readers find Wyrd Sisters the smoother entry.

 Death path